allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Pick the desired template and the shift template is added to the calendar.

-Add/Create a Shift Manual y
+Add/Create a Shift manually

 1. Working in the Shifts tab, right-click within the 5-day calendar on a date you want to create a manual shift \(not using a shift template\).

 2. Click Add Shift.

 3. The Add Shift dialog box will display.
-Insert the required shift information: A. Shift Name \(e.g., UEI shift\).
+Insert the required shift information:

+    1. Shift Name \(e.g., UEI shift\).

     2. Optional – Description \(e.g., ANG day shift\).

     3. Optional – Team if you are structured by Teams .

     4. Shift Type \(e.g., Days\).

     5. Shift Information; start date/time, end date/time and debrief duration are required fields \(red asterisk indicates a required field\).

 4. Select Save & New or just Save.